gsora/hid-compiler/README.md

 Each of these function will return a `token` containig one of the two modifier fields non-nil.

-If both functions don't return, it means the string doesn't contain any modifier, and thus can be parsed withouth any special operation-- the resulting `token` contains the modifier fields set to `nil`.
+If both functions don't return, it means the string doesn't contain any modifier, and thus can be parsed withouth any special operation - the resulting `token` contains the modifier fields set to `nil`.

 After the tokenizing phase, it's now time to actually translate the tokens to HID scancodes.